|

 concerns, and advancements in research and development.
 The increasing demand

-for quality control and regulatory compliance in pharmaceuticals, along with
+for quality control and regulatory compliance in the pharmaceutical industry, along with

 stringent environmental regulations and growing applications in food and